keepsimple logo

 This had to be the last difficult stage in the project.
 Difficult because the nature of the task was similar to the one I did in step 4 when I linked biases with questions.
 Now I had to match the questions with each other in order to make the "Related Questions" section as relevant as possible to the readers.

 Matching 63 questions with each other required an analysis of 3,906 possible connections.
-Due to the workload, moving to another country, and emotional exhaustion, I was spending no more than an hour a day on this task.
-The idea was not to burn out, not to reduce the quality of work, and not to lose objectivity in actions.
-So, this task was solved in about 20 hours (250 hours in total), by February 26, 2021.
+Due to the workload, moving to another country, and emotional exhaustion, I spent no more than an hour a day on this task.
+The idea was not to burn out, reduce the quality of work, or lose objectivity in actions.
+So, this task was solved in about 20 hours (250 hours in total) by February 26, 2021.

 Step 7: UI-UX design